codingMustache/codingMustache/README.md

 ## Joke of the Day

-"What time is it?"
-I don't know... it keeps changing.
+What do you call a droid that takes the long way around?
+R2 detour.

 ## Daily Trivia

-Which of these people was NOT a founder of Apple Inc?
+What five letter word is the motto of the IBM Computer company?
- 1. Jonathan Ive
+ 1. Think
- 2. Ronald Wayne
+ 2. Pixel
- 3. Steve Jobs
+ 3. Logic
- 4. Steve Wozniak
+ 4. Click

 <details>
   <summary>Answer</summary>
-  Jonathan Ive
+  Think
 </details>